This Is What We Do

 • Our Conrad Center offers researchers one of the area’s finest professionally cataloged and classified libraries, focused on West Volusia.

-• Our recordings of oral history interviews preserve the irreplaceable memories of people who have lived many years in West Volusia or who have special experience to share.
+• Our recordings of oral history interviews preserve the irreplaceable memories of people who have lived many years in West Volusia or who have special experiences to share.

 • Our historic archives protect and share more than 10,000 historic photos, local newspaper files from the 1880’s, and business records of early firms chronicling DeLand’s development since the 1880’s.